 Unscrew the burner housing, then lift out the baffle on its support wire from the top of the boiler tube.
-From the top, clean the flue with a suitable flue brush.
-Also clean the baffle, before putting back in place.
-An obstruction in the flue will reduce or stop flue draft.
+From the top, clean the baffle, before putting back in place.
+An obstruction inthe flue will reduce or stop flue draft.
 Flue obstructions will cause odors outside refrigerator, slow freezing and higher cabinet temperatures.